-For over 90 years, Braille Institute has been guided by the wisdom and tireless expertise of a generous Board of Directors.
+For nearly 100 years, Braille Institute has been guided by the wisdom and tireless expertise of a generous Board of Directors.
 The support of the Board, combined with a capable and knowledgeable staff, has enabled us to become an organization that brings hope and confidence to thousands of people who are blind or visually impaired.

 President: Peter A. Mindnich

 Mr. Mindnich holds a Master of Business Administration from Harvard University and a Master of Social Work from the University of Southern California (USC).
 He brings to Braille Institute a broad and complementary set of educational and professional skills from both the private and nonprofit sectors.
 He spent more than 30 years in the financial services industry in several leadership roles, including Managing Director in both the Investment Banking and Investment Management Divisions of Goldman, Sachs and Company, and later at BlackRock, Inc. until he retired in 2008.
 Peter’s breadth of experience was further enhanced at the USC School of Social Work, where he completed field internships at Long Beach based St. Mary Hospital’s C.A.R.E.
 Program, which provides clinical and therapeutic services to HIV positive adults, and U.S. VETS, a Los Angeles headquartered nonprofit organization that serves military veterans transitioning back to civilian life.

 Ms. Coulston joined Braille Institute in 2008 as Manager of Field Services for the Anaheim Center, and was responsible for leading outreach programming for the Orange County region.
 In 2010, she became Assistant Director, and later promoted to Executive Director of the Anaheim Center in 2013.
 As Executive Director, Ms. Coulston was responsible for overseeing all aspects of the center’s programming, operations and human resources.